 SPECIAL REPORTS AGENDA:

-Planning Commission Report: Any Graves has been named Chair, Bill Dvorak as Vice Chair and Bob Hawkins as the PC representative on the ZBA.
+Planning Commission Report: ANDY Graves has been named Chair, Bill Dvorak as Vice Chair and Bob Hawkins as the PC representative on the ZBA.
 Lora Carleton will remain Secretary.
 The commission is working on the High-Water mark and Village Business Zone.

 FOIA Update: 3 new requests for the month of November; we have 3 requests still open.